freemansoft/covid-vaccinations-python/README.md

 * [Our world in data](https://github.com/owid/covid-19-data)
 * [Gabriel Preda](https://www.kaggle.com/gpreda) Kaggle datsethttps://www.kaggle.com/gpreda

-## Using these files
+## Execution with provided script
 The included bash script will download the data and run the server.
-You can do it yourself with
+1. Open a terminal and `cd` to this directory
+1. execute `bash start-kaggle-container.sh` It will
+    1. download the data
+    1. download the docker image
+    1. run the container and Jupyter notebook server
+1. Open a browser to http://localhost:8080/
+1. Open and run `vaccinations_by_country.ipynb` in the Jupyter Notebook browser view in the left pane.

+## Manual Execution
+1. Open a terminal and `cd` to this directory
 1. Make a directory in this directory called `data`
 1. Download the csv file (from Github)[https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/vaccinations.csv]  and put it in `data/vaccinations.csv`
     1. Per their GitHub docs,, the right place to get this data set is (covid.ourworldindata.org)[https://covid.ourworldindata.org/data/vaccinations/vaccinations.csv]